mikeant42/Vulture/README.md

 ## Fonts
 When creating font files with Hiero (libgdx font creator), **edit out all kerning information to avoid NumberException** .

+## ResourceManager
+Not the prettiest thing in the world, definitely needs changing.
+Works for now, a little overdone.